Pathways for the Future Program

 - support students and learners to make better-informed decisions about their studies and careers by providing valuable information about the outcomes of different pathways and the study choices that may impact these outcomes

 - evaluate the effectiveness of government policies and programs

 - shape policy development and targeted interventions for students who may be experiencing additional barriers to education and employment.

 All outputs will be aggregated and no individuals will be identified in the analyses or outputs.
 Refer to Protecting personal privacy and the lawful use of the data below for more information.

-What type of data is included in the Operational Data Asset?
+What type of data is being used for the Pathways Program?

-The Pathways Program uses demographic, education and employment data from NSW and Australian Government agencies as well as private sector educational and training providers.
+The Pathways Program uses de-identified demographic, education and employment data from NSW and Australian Government agencies as well as private sector educational and training providers.

-The Operational Data Asset will include de-identified data on people who attended secondary school, and people who undertook a vocational education and training (VET) qualification, an apprenticeship, traineeship or higher education qualification in NSW.
+To understand the different pathways from education to work, the program includes data on people who attended secondary school, undertook a vocational education and training (VET) qualification, an apprenticeship, traineeship or higher education qualification in NSW.
+This includes:

 - School data: data collected by the NSW Department of Education, NSW Education Standards Authority (NESA) and Australian Curriculum Assessment and Reporting Authority (ACARA) including on enrolments, attendance, NAPLAN, Higher School Certificate, VET delivered to secondary students, school staffing profiles and demographic features, including disability adjustments and characteristics of students’ parents and carers.